 Now for some practical use cases to rile up your imagination…

 1. Birds-eye view of your finances

-You will appreciate the bird’s eye view of finances across your organisation.
-You can now see all of the budgets, expenses, invoices and payments in one place!
+You will appreciate the bird’s eye view of finances across your organization.
+You can now see all of the budgets, expenses, invoices, and payments in one place!

 For example, you can sort your budgets by revenue to see how much money each of your clients brings in.
 This important piece of info will help you plan your future revenue and cash flow.
 Combined with our profitability reporting, this can help you decide whether it makes sense to keep working with a client or drop the contract in favor of the more profitable ones.

 You can also focus on costs by sorting your projects based on the amount of cost they have generated.

 You get to choose which data is important to you and have the freedom of tailoring your views.
 Your preferences can be saved as custom filters so you can use them all the time.

 2. Looking at budgets for a particular client